jckarter/clay/doc/primitives-reference.md

 `StaticName` generates a string literal corresponding to the name of the static value `x`.
 The name string is generated as follows:

-* If `x` is a symbol, the symbol's name (not including any module qualification, but including its parameters) is used.
+* If `x` is a symbol, the symbol's name (not including its module name, but including its parameters if any) is used.
 * If `x` is a static string, its string value is used.
 * If `x` is a numeric value, it is converted into a string in decimal notation.
 * If `x` is a tuple, it is converted into a comma-delimited string surrounded in square brackets (`[]`).